bredr/proxy-adventures/nginx/README.md

-# Authorising access to a static app
+# Securing backend access and reverse proxying

-This example creates a simple auth end point which randomly decides if someone should have access to the webapp.
+This example creates a backend with simple auth end point which passes a signed JWT to the backend to validate the call to the backend.
+This creates trust inside the network of the application.
+The backend is also in the same proxy as the front end avoiding CORs related issues.

 ## Running